By Joe LaGuardia

 And give you peace” (Numbers 6:22-27).

 For others, the benediction is a charge or commission to empower people for the week ahead.
 Reminiscent of the Lord’s “Great Commission” in his blessing to the disciples in Matthew 28, this type of benediction serves to inspire confidence that God is active in the world.
-It is a final reminder that the real work of the church happens beyond the church campus where people spend a majority of their time.
+It is a final reminder that the real work of the church happens beyond the church campus in places where people spend a majority of their time.

 For many of us pastors, the benediction is a little bit of both: We bless our churches with a word of peace, but we also encourage each parishioner to see that they too are agents of blessing and peace for others.
 We hope that in blessing and charging our congregation, people will live for Christ, represent Christ, and put faith into action–that they may live the Gospel, not merely believe in it.